 Breakfasts & Luncheons

-The MEA organizes breakfast and luncheon sessions throughout the year at which leading thinkers and respected industry leaders speak on topics relevant to your business.
-Members tell us these events have also become excellent networking opportunities and give members another opportunity to deepen their understanding of issues facing the industry.
+The MEA organizes breakfast and luncheon sessions throughout the year at which leading thinkers and respected industry leaders speak on topics relevant to your business and the energy sector as a whole.
+Members tell us these events are excellent networking opportunities and give members an opportunity to deepen their understanding of issues facing the industry.

 We offer a number of opportunities for members and prospective members to meet and become more familiar with each other on a less formal basis.
-Events include our member only Annual General Meeting, Annual Dinner, a holiday mixer, a golf tournament and other post-work networking events.
+Some of our annual events include our member only Annual General Meeting, Annual Dinner, Networking Mixers, and golf tournament.
+We are constantly searching for new and innovative event opportunities and we welcome your suggestions for future events!

 Members see our organization as a source of information, a gathering place and a forum for debate and conversation.
 Our events put leaders of the world’s largest energy companies in the same room as entrepreneurs from clean-tech start-ups, and engineers from local utilities.
-We are a greenhouse for new ideas and win-win business partnerships.
+We are an incubator for new ideas and win-win business partnerships.

 This is no accident.
-After all, our members represents the diversity of the energy sector.
-Our companies are involved in everything from oil and gas production to smart grid operations to clean technology app development.
+After all, our members represent the diversity of the energy sector.
+Our member companies are involved in everything from renewable energy, oil and gas exploration and production to smart grid innovation and other clean technologies.

 Policy cannot be properly adopted in isolation.
 We invite and encourage members to share their views and opinions with the association.
 We are a repository of industrial history and information for our members and the public, and we make this material available to all.

-MEA helps members navigate the public policy and funding mazes to identify opportunities for growth.
-We know this is particularly important for companies in the cleantech and renewables sector, many of which are start-ups.
+The MEA helps members navigate the public policy and funding mazes to identify opportunities for growth.
+We know this can be particularly important for smaller companies many of which are start-ups.
 We will continue to convene events at which experts provide details on potential opportunities for business growth and success.

 We work with like-minded organizations in other provinces to better promote the interests of all members.
 Through joint conferences, trade shows and networking events, we work with our counterparts within Canada and around the world to promote the interests of the Atlantic Canadian energy industry.